Hamiltonian formalism of the ghost free Tri(-Multi)gravity theory: Introduction

-In ref \cite{sall} the authors constructed theories of multi gravity theory in arbitrary space-time dimensions in vielbein formulation.
-They claimed these models are generally ghost free.
+In ref \cite{sall} the authors constructed theories of multi-gravity in arbitrary space-time dimensions in vielbein formulation for non-pairwise interactions.
+It is now believed that the multi-gravity theories introduced in \cite{sall} are in general not ghost free, as argued in \cite{de1}.
+An exception is theories where the metrics interact only pairwise and those pairwise interactions are bi-metric interactions.
+These are the type of models considered in the present paper (the models considered in \cite{sall} have, generically, more than pairwise interactions, with each interaction term containing the product of more than two vielbeins).
+An exception to the general argument of \cite{de1} was found in ref \cite{s3} which obtained specific non-pairwise multi-gravity interactions that are ghost free.
+In this case, the absence of ghost was argued based on a Hamiltonian analysis in a 3+1 decomposition.
 However, a perfect Hamiltonian analysis of tri-gravity and multi-gravity, based on ADM decomposition of metric variables, has not been performed yet.
 This is our aim in this paper, where we try to generalize our investigations concerning bi-gravity \cite{MS2} first to three and four gravity and then induce the results for multi-gravity.
 In order to have a complete dynamical description, we have performed our investigations in the full phase space which consists $20\mathcal{N} $ phase space variables including the lapse and shift functions as physical variables.
-Our main result is that we may have enough first class constraints to generate the required guage symmetry as well as additional constraints to omit the ghost, but this may happen in a special branch of the bifurcation point.
+Our main result is that we may have enough first class constraints to generate the required guage symmetry as well as additional constraints to omit the ghost, but this may happen in a special branch of the bifurcation point, i.e. the physical branch.
 In the following three sections we will study three, four and multi gravities respectively.